tayloradam1999/whats-outside-api/README.md

 	- A 2nd row of buttons indicating filters to query with
 	  - User can choose 0, 1, or many filters
 	- Output of query results
-	  - `work in progress, may output to page or console`
+	  - Output is in new h1 under app-body